estii20/aquileia-roman-city/README.md

 __Background Color__

-Header and Footer both use ` #e96e14 `, a golden orange color to complement the Italian imagery palette selected from the hero image aided by [eyedropper tool Chrome extension](https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka?hl=pt).
+Header and Footer both use ` #e96e14 `, a golden orange color to complement the Italian imagery palette selected from the hero image aided by the [eyedropper tool Chrome extension](https://chrome.google.com/webstore/category/extensions).
 Body uses a background color white ` #fafafa ` to contrast well with the charcoal font-color ` #3a3a3a `.
 Used the color light blue ` rgb(222, 233, 238, 0.9) ` with opacity to draw the reader's attention to the content without distracting from the information.
 The color was chosen for the background to compliment the colors of the sky in the images used.

 [Colorspace](https://mycolor.space/) used to check the palette works together.